mwael2002/Distance_Measuring_System/README.md

 # Distance_Measuring_System
-A system that measures the distance and displays it on an LCD
+A system that measures the distance from ultrasonic sensor and displays it on LCD.

 Eclipse IDE is used to develop the project.